trainlinerecruitment/library/README.md

 # Library Book Service - Technical Test

-If you are here it's probably because you applied for a Software Engineering role at Trainline.
-This repo describes the problem statement you will be tackling during the actual interview.

-<u>**Please ensure you read the notes below before start thinking about the scenario**</u>

-Good luck! 🙂

-### Notes

-- You may utilise any libraries and frameworks you wish to achieve the business scenario above.
+## Introduction

+Welcome to the Trainline 2nd Round Interview - Tech Test.

+This will be a 90 minute pair programming style exercise in which you will attempt to solve the scenario below, but, <u>before you do here are a few guidelines to help guide you and ensure you can do your best on the day, so please read them carefully</u> 🙂

+1. The test is designed to be open ended, by which we mean you are free to tackle it in any way you see fit.
+1. We ask that you tackle this test as you would any code you were writing for a production system - Example: best practices vs hacking.
-- The purpose of this exercise is NOT to get to the end, but instead it is for you to show us your coding, problem solving and communication skills.
+1. The purpose of this exercise is not to get to the end, but to show us the process you use to get there.
+We are trying to assess not only how you code but also the thought process you follow to get to the solution.
-- Please don't prepare any code in advance - we would like to see you work on this exercise from scratch during the interview call 🙂
-- Optional "starter solutions" are [provided here for candidates](https://github.com/trainlinerecruitment/starter-solution-csharp) if you would like to clone and use them please do - This is completely optional; and you can start from scratch with `File > New` on the day if you prefer.
-- We would like you approach this problem with a **"Production Mindset"**; think about how you would solve this problem as you would any production code/system.
+1. Traits we love to see from candidates include, but are not limited to, the following:
+    - Good programming practices
+    - Good use of patterns
+    - Thinking about testability of code
+    - Good api design
+    - Use of modern framework/language features
+1. This **is not a closed book** test, you are free to Google search or Stack Overflow any answers you need.
+1. You may use any OSS packages/nuget code you wish
+1. We would prefer you not to prepare any code ahead of time, because we want to pair with you and see how you think/solve problems, but we appreciate that this can be stressful so if you wish to spend time outside the interview to prep then please do so; but please remember we don't expect it because your time is valuable.
+1. You are free to use any IDE you wish, and if you would like a blank solution to bootstrap your work, [you can find one here to download/clone](https://github.com/trainlinerecruitment/starter-solution-csharp)
+1. Have fun, we want you to enjoy this experience, your interviewers will be on hand to help you, use them like a coding buddy.

+Good luck! 😃

 ---